-Once the Fourth Amendment applies to a particular search or seizure, the next question is under what circumstances a warrant is required to be issued.
-The U.S. Supreme Court has ruled that the U.S. Constitution expresses a preference for searches, seizures, and arrests conducted pursuant to a lawfully executed warrant.
+The question is whether the police need a warrant to execute a search.
+The U.S. Supreme Court has ruled that Fourth Amendment protection expresses a preference that police conduct searches, seizures, and arrests pursuant to a lawfully executed search warrant.

-A warrant is a written order signed by a court authorizing a law-enforcement officer to conduct a search, seizure, or arrest.
-Searches, seizures, and arrests performed without a valid warrant are deemed presumptively invalid, and any evidence seized without a warrant will be suppressed unless a court finds that the search was reasonable under the circumstances.
+A warrant is a written court order signed by a judge or magistrate authorizing a law-enforcement officer to conduct a search, seizure, or arrest.
+The courts deem searches, seizures, and arrests without a valid warrant presumptively invalid.
+The judge will suppress any evidence the police seize without a warrant unless a court finds the search reasonable.

-Read on to find out about the Fourth Amendment warrant requirement and how it could apply to you.
+Read on to learn about the Fourth Amendment warrant requirement and how it could apply to your criminal case.

 Requirements for a Valid Search Warrant